uncoast-unconf/ggcart/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# albersextra
+# ggcart

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of albersextra is to include Puerto Rico, the Virgin Islands and Guam in the traditional Albers maps.
-Also, albersextra will make it easier to map line, point and other data in the Albers projection.
+The goal of ggcart is to include Puerto Rico, the Virgin Islands and Guam in the traditional Albers maps.
+Also, ggcart will make it easier to map line, point and other data in the Albers projection.

 ## Installation